mnot/I-D/binary-structured-headers/draft.md

 `strict-transport-security` has a high failure rate because the `includeSubDomains` flag does not conform to the key syntax.

+The most common problem causing failure for many other headers is duplicated values; e.g., a Content-Length with `2, 2`.

 The top ten header fields in that data set that were not parsed as Directly Represented Fields are:

 - date: 354682923